moveit/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.rst

 Relevant Code
 +++++++++++++
-The entire code can be seen :codedir:`here <perception_configuration>` in the moveit_tutorials GitHub project.
+The entire code can be seen :codedir:`here <perception_pipeline>` in the moveit_tutorials GitHub project.
 The details regarding the implementation of each of the perception pipeline function have been omitted in this tutorial as they are well documented `here. <http://wiki.ros.org/pcl/Tutorials>`_

 .. |br| raw:: html